 Mike earned a Doctorate degree in Physical Therapy from The University of Rhode Island in 2015.
 He obtained an undergraduate degree in Biology with a minor in Psychology from Western Illinois University in 2012.

-Mike is certified in Dry Needling and Sports Physical Therapy.
-He holds a certificate in Applied Chain Reaction Biomechanics, and will complete his Sports Clinical Specialist Exam (APTA) in March 2020.
+Mike is certified in Dry Needling and Sports Physical Therapy through Evidence in Motion.
+He holds a certificate in Applied Chain Reaction Biomechanics and is a Board-Certified Sports Clinical Specialist (SCS).
 Mike is an Emergency Medical Responder and Strength and Conditioning Specialist (NSCA).

 During his time at URI, Mike gained clinical internship experience working with a variety of patients in the ICU, acute care, rehab unit, and outpatient orthopedic settings.
 He believes in an active lifestyle to promote physical, mental, and spiritual well-being.
 Mike appreciates the patient interaction and helping people get back to activities they like doing, sports, gardening, walking, caring for grandchildren, etc.